jsomers/mindy/README.md

 * Each trick counts for one point, and each ten counts for one additional point.
 * The team with the most points at the end of thirteen tricks wins the round.
 * Taking all four tens is called a "Mindy Coat" and immediately ends the game.

+## TODOs

+* Randomly assign pairs.
+* Calculate the score and show it on the page.
+Don't forget about 10s!
+* Show current trick in progress in its own little area.
+* When you part, nil you out from your seat in the game.
+Pause the game -- i.e., disable all card actions.
+Whoever comes back to the game in progress occupies the first available seat.
+* Handle the ending of the hand.
+Who won?
+Print trick history?
+* What if a player changes his handle?
+The match should be keyed to ids, not handles.